Random vector functional link network: recent developments, applications, and future directions: Deep architectures based on RVFL model

 \subsection{Stacked deep RVFL}

 The stacked deep RVFL utilizes multiple enhancement layers to achieve multi-scale feature extraction.
 The consistent characteristic of the deep RVFL architectures is the multiple stacked enhancement layers.
 The main difference among them lies in how the direct links are connected.
 The sdRVFL is the most straightforward deep RVFL architecture, which stacks multiple hidden layers, and the direct link only connects the input layer and output layer \cite{henriquez2018twitter,katuwal2019stacked,zhang2016visual}.
 The convolutional deep RVFL also establishes the direct connection in this fashion, but the enhancement layers are convolution layers with random weights \cite{zhang2016visual,dai2021sar}.
 However, the direct links are not equipped with hidden layers, which weakens the unsupervised feature extraction.
-The direct links are densely connected to the hidden layers to guide the random features' generation, and the sdRVFL(dense) is respectively proposed in \cite{katuwal2019stacked}.
+The direct links are densely connected to the hidden layers to guide the random features' generation, and the sdRVFL(dense) is proposed \cite{katuwal2019stacked}.
 The above architectures only utilize the last hidden layer's features for decision, which may lose valuable information from the intermediate layers.
 A dRVFL is proposed to take advantage of the rich information from all hidden layers in \cite{shi2021random}.
+A reservoir layer is utilized to extract features for the following deep RVFL \citep{hu2022deep}.